AJDodds3/Senior-Design-Smart-Pill-Bottle/README.md

-This is dependent on which raspberry pi you are using just use type ls in /home/pi and see which environment you have To check the libraries in the environment use pip list To make a new environment use venv but you will need to reinstall libraries
+This is dependent on which raspberry pi you are using just use type ls in /home/pi and see which environment you have To check the libraries in the environment use pip list To make a new environment use venv but you will need to reinstall libraries In order to actually run a script do python3 name_of_script_here.py

 To actually train new models use feb_model_training.py and feel free to change the type of neural network You will need a python environment in your IDE with all the required libraries listed in the python file